mwcruz/golang-apps/README.md

 # golang-apps
-A brief colelction of computer programs written in GO
+A brief collection of computer programs written in GO